-The purpose of this report is to provide information on Middlesex Centre's winter maintenance levels of service, and Viral Pandemic Emergency Winter Maintenance Operations Plan.
+The purpose of this report is to seek approval for the Municipality of Middlesex Centre's winter maintenance levels of service, through the adoption of the Winter Maintenance Plan.

 Background:

 The Municipality's Transportation Division of the Public Works and Engineering Department provides a full suite of winter maintenance services including roadway deicing, roadway plowing, sidewalk clearing, and snow removal when required.
 Where mechanically possible, these services are delivered consistently and equitably to all areas of the Municipality in accordance with Provincial Legislation.